How to Set Up Your Christmas Spending Budget

 1. Plan how much you’ll spend this year.

-The average American’s holiday spending is around $1,000.(2) You should never feel pressured to spend that much—or more, or less!
-The amount you should spend is based on what you make, what you’ve saved, and what you can move around in your budget to get the jingle-bell job done.
-So crunch some numbers and see how much you’ve got to elf around with this year.
+First of all, you should never feel pressured to spend that much!
+You should spend what you’re comfortable with based on what you make, what you’ve saved, and what you can move around in your budget to get the job done.
+So, crunch some numbers and see how much you’ve got to play around with this year.

 2. Create a Christmas budget category in EveryDollar.

-Sign into your EveryDollar account, scroll down to the bottom, and you’ll see + ADD GROUP.
+Sign in to your EveryDollar account, scroll down to the bottom, and you’ll see + ADD GROUP.
 This is how you add a new category.
-Name it what you will: Santa’s Stash, Festive Finances, Merry Money, or the boring name we’ve given here—Christmas Gifts.
+Name it anything you want: Santa’s Stash, Festive Finances, Merry Money, or the super straightforward name we’ve given here—Christmas Gifts.

-3. Add in the names of everyone who needs presents by clicking Add Item.
+3. Add the names of everyone who needs a present.

-Yes, you’re going to click Add Item and type in the name of each person you have to buy for.
-No, you don’t think people are items.
-It’s just budget terminology, folks.
-At this point, you’re going to assign spending limits to each person as well.
+Once you’ve set up your budget category, click Add Item and type in the name of each person you have to buy for.
+(No, that doesn’t mean you think people are items.
+It’s just budget terminology, folks!)
+Now, go ahead and assign spending limits to each person.

 4. Track your spending as you go.

 Want to know how you don’t overspend?
 You track.
 You track hard.
 You track often.
 Keep up with all that spending as you go.
-Log in to your budget, click on the orange plus sign below the word Transactions, then click the next orange plus sign by Add New.
+Log in to your budget, click the word Transactions.
+Next, click the orange plus sign.
 Then, record the expense!

-Or get EveryDollar Plus for yourself this Christmas.
-It connects to your bank account and streams the transactions over for you.
+Or give yourself a Christmas present and upgrade your budget to the premium version of EveryDollar, an exclusive feature of Ramsey+.
+Then you can connect your budget to your bank account, and those transactions will just stream on over for you.
 All you have to do is drag and drop each purchase into the correct line item of your budget.
 That’s simpler than any reindeer game, and way more beneficial too.

 5. Move amounts around when needed.

-Yes, you can move around amounts after you put them in there.
+Yes, you can change up the planned amounts after you put them in there.
 And you should.
-As situations similar to these hypothetical examples go down, move the money all around!
-Just make sure you don’t overspend the total amount you set up for the entire Christmas Gifts category.
+When you shop, move the money around as needed!
+Just make sure you don’t overspend the total amount you set for the entire Christmas Gifts category.